aido-dev/aido/examples/.github/review/example personas/README.md

-# AIDO Example Personas & Packs
+# Aido Example Personas & Packs

 ## Purpose
-This library provides **ready-to-use persona configurations** for the AIDO Review workflow.
+This library provides **ready-to-use persona configurations** for the Aido Review workflow.
 Personas represent different reviewer roles (e.g. security expert, performance reviewer, product owner).
 Each persona has its own **prompt, tone, and style** to guide the consolidated reviewer’s facets.
 Per‑persona provider/model are ignored in consolidated mode; set provider/model once in the top‑level `reviewer` block.